floookay/barnacle/build_guide.md

 - [ ] 2x stabilizer

 > [!NOTE]
 > The pcb has holes for stabilizers but the plate does not as I use mine without stabilizers.
-This works great with switches from well-known manufacturers like Gateron.
+This works great with switches with good tolerances like Gateron.

 ### core pcb